wardle/hermes-api/README.md

 ##### Developer documentation

-To deploy the latest version of this library to Clojars, simply run
+To publish the latest version of this library to Clojars, run

 ```shell
 mvn clean deploy
 ```

+For this to work successfully, you will need the appropriate credentials.